Partner with Us

 The MAR-Autism test results can come back as positive, negative, or indeterminate (inconclusive).
 An indeterminate result is expected to be rare and can be caused by certain medical or therapeutic history in the mother.

-• If a mother tests positive and has a child showing signs of autism, there is a high likelihood of MAR-Autism being diagnosed in the child.
+If a mother tests positive and has a child showing signs of autism, there is over 97% risk of MAR-Autism being diagnosed in the child.

-• If a mother tests positive and already has a child who is diagnosed with autism, there is a high likelihood of MAR-Autism in future children or any current siblings.
+If a mother tests positive and already has a child who is diagnosed with autism, there is over 97% risk of MAR-Autism being diagnosed in future children or any current siblings.

 Note to HCPs